Abdessabour2/Stable-Diffusions/README.md

 # Project Title: Implementing and Applying Stable Diffusion Models

 ## 1. Introduction
-Briefly describe the project: its goal is to explore Stable Diffusion, both by implementing core components from scratch and by using pre-built Hugging Face pipelines for a practical application.
-Mention this was for the "Advanced Learning INE2-DATA 2025 - Deep Learning Lab" project.
+This project explores the fascinating world of Stable Diffusion, a powerful class of generative models for image synthesis.
+The primary goal is to gain a deep understanding of Stable Diffusion's architecture and capabilities, achieved through two main approaches:
+1. Implementing core components of a Stable Diffusion model from scratch using PyTorch.
+2. Utilizing pre-built Hugging Face `diffusers` pipelines to develop a practical application for generating storyboards from textual narratives.

+This work was undertaken as part of the "Advanced Learning INE2-DATA 2025 - Deep Learning Lab" project.
+It demonstrates both foundational knowledge of the model's internals and the ability to apply these advanced models to creative tasks.

 ## 2. Project Structure
-Explain the two main parts of the project and their corresponding notebooks:
+The project is organized into two main Jupyter notebooks, each addressing a distinct aspect of Stable Diffusion:

 * **Part 1: Stable Diffusion from Scratch (`stable_diffusion_scratch (2).ipynb`)**
-    * Objective: To understand the fundamental building blocks of Stable Diffusion (VAE, CLIP, UNet, Sampler).
+    * **Objective**: To deconstruct and understand the fundamental building blocks of Stable Diffusion by implementing them individually.
+This notebook aims to provide a low-level perspective on how these models function.
-    * Briefly mention key components implemented.
+    * **Key Components Implemented**:
+        * Attention Mechanisms: Self-Attention and Cross-Attention.
+        * Variational Autoencoder (VAE): Encoder, Decoder, and constituent blocks (Residual, Attention).
+        * CLIP Text Encoder: Embedding layers and Transformer blocks (CLIPLayer).
+        * UNet Denoising Model: Time Embedding, UNet Residual and Attention blocks, Upsampling/Downsampling, and the overall UNet structure.
+        * DDPM Sampler: Logic for the diffusion and reverse diffusion (denoising) process.
+        * A custom `generate` pipeline to tie these components together for image generation.

 * **Part 2: Story-to-Storyboard with Hugging Face (`storyline (1).ipynb`)**
-    * Objective: To use high-level APIs (`diffusers` library) to generate a sequence of images from a story.
+    * **Objective**: To leverage the high-level Hugging Face `diffusers` library to build a practical application capable of generating a sequence of images (a storyboard) from a given textual story.
-    * Briefly describe the workflow (story segmentation, prompt generation, image generation).
+    * **Workflow**:
+        * **Story Input & Segmentation**: Takes a multi-sentence story as input and segments it into smaller, coherent scenes or narrative units (e.g., using `nltk.sent_tokenize` and custom chunking logic like the `segment_story` function).
+        * **Visual Prompt Generation**: Each story segment is transformed into a descriptive visual prompt, potentially using text summarization (via a Hugging Face summarization pipeline) and appending artistic style keywords (as seen in `generate_visual_prompts`).
+        * **Image Generation**: Utilizes a pre-trained Stable Diffusion model (e.g., `runwayml/stable-diffusion-v1-5`) via the `StableDiffusionPipeline` from `diffusers` to generate an image for each visual prompt.
+        * **Storyboard Display**: The generated images are then displayed in sequence, often alongside their corresponding prompts or scene descriptions, forming a visual storyboard.

 ## 3. Environment Setup
-* Python version (e.g., Python 3.9+).
+* **Python version**: Python 3.9+ is recommended.
 * **Dependencies**:
-    * "All dependencies are listed in `requirements.txt`.
-Install them using:"
+    * All dependencies are listed in `requirements.txt`.
+Install them using:
+    ```bash
-    * `pip install -r requirements.txt`
+    pip install -r requirements.txt
+    ```
+    * If using `spacy` for advanced text segmentation in `storyline (1).ipynb`, you might also need to download its language model:
+    ```bash
+    python -m spacy download en_core_web_sm
+    ```
-* **Model Checkpoints**:
+* **Model Checkpoints & Tokenizers**:
-    * For `stable_diffusion_scratch (2).ipynb`:
+    * **For `stable_diffusion_scratch (2).ipynb`**:
-        * "Download the Stable Diffusion v1.5 checkpoint (`v1-5-pruned-emaonly.ckpt`) from [Link to Hugging Face model or source, e.g., https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main]."
+        * Download the Stable Diffusion v1.5 checkpoint (`v1-5-pruned-emaonly.ckpt`).
+A common source is the Hugging Face Hub: [runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main) (look for the `.ckpt` file).
-        * "Place it in the `data/` directory (or specify your chosen path)."
-        * "Ensure you have the CLIP tokenizer files (`vocab.json`, `merges.txt`) available and provide their path if necessary or use `CLIPTokenizer.from_pretrained('openai/clip-vit-large-patch14')` as a fallback if local files aren't found."
+        * Place the downloaded `.ckpt` file in a `data/` directory at the root of this repository, or update the path in the notebook accordingly.
+        * This notebook also requires CLIP tokenizer files (`vocab.json`, `merges.txt`).
+You can:
+            * Download them from a CLIP model repository (e.g., [openai/clip-vit-large-patch14](https://huggingface.co/openai/clip-vit-large-patch14/tree/main)) and place them in an accessible path (e.g., a `tokenizer_data/` directory).
+            * Or, as a fallback for easier setup if local files are not preferred, the `CLIPTokenizer.from_pretrained('openai/clip-vit-large-patch14')` method can be used directly within the notebook, which will download them.
+The provided notebook might use local paths; adjust as needed.
-    * For `storyline (1).ipynb`:
+    * **For `storyline (1).ipynb`**:
-        * "The Hugging Face `diffusers` library will automatically download the required model (e.g., `runwayml/stable-diffusion-v1-5` or `stabilityai/stable-diffusion-2-1-base`) on first run.
-An internet connection is required."
+        * The Hugging Face `diffusers` library will automatically download the required pre-trained model (e.g., `runwayml/stable-diffusion-v1-5` or `stabilityai/stable-diffusion-2-1-base`, as specified in the notebook) and its associated tokenizer on the first run.
+An active internet connection is required for this initial download.

 ## 4. How to Run the Notebooks
-* Instructions for `stable_diffusion_scratch (2).ipynb`:
+* **Instructions for `stable_diffusion_scratch (2).ipynb`**:
-    * "Ensure the checkpoint and tokenizer are set up as described above."
+    1. Ensure the Python environment and dependencies are set up as described above.
-    * "Open and run the cells sequentially."
+    2. Download the `v1-5-pruned-emaonly.ckpt` model and ensure the CLIP tokenizer files are accessible as per the "Model Checkpoints" section.
+Update paths in the notebook if necessary.
+    3. Open the notebook in a Jupyter environment (e.g., Jupyter Lab, Google Colab with GPU runtime).
+    4. Run the cells sequentially.
+Note that loading models and performing inference can be computationally intensive and may require a GPU for reasonable performance.
-* Instructions for `storyline (1).ipynb`:
+* **Instructions for `storyline (1).ipynb`**:
-    * "Open and run the cells sequentially.
-The first run might take time to download models."
+    1. Ensure the Python environment and dependencies are set up.
+    2. Open the notebook in a Jupyter environment.
+    3. Run the cells sequentially.
+The first execution of cells involving model loading from Hugging Face (`StableDiffusionPipeline.from_pretrained`, summarization pipeline) will download model weights and may take some time.
-    * "You can modify the `story_text` variable to generate storyboards for different narratives."
+    4. You can modify the `story_text` variable within the notebook to generate storyboards for different narratives.
+The `summarizer` model and `StableDiffusionPipeline` model ID can also be changed to experiment with different capabilities.

 ## 5. Source Code Documentation

+This project implements and utilizes several key deep learning components.
+Below is a brief overview:

+* **Attention Mechanisms (`SelfAttention`, `CrossAttention`)**:
+    * These are fundamental building blocks in Transformer architectures, including CLIP and the UNet in Stable Diffusion.
+Self-attention allows tokens within a sequence to weigh the importance of other tokens in the same sequence.
+Cross-attention enables one sequence to draw information from another (e.g., image features attending to text prompt embeddings).
+The implementation follows the scaled dot-product attention mechanism.

+* **Variational Autoencoder (VAE)**:
+    * The VAE (`VAE_Encoder`, `VAE_Decoder`) is used to compress images from pixel space into a lower-dimensional latent space and to decompress latents back into images.
+The diffusion process operates in this more manageable latent space, making training and inference more efficient.
+The VAE architecture includes residual blocks and attention blocks.

+* **CLIP Text Encoder (`CLIPEmbedding`, `CLIPLayer`, `CLIP`)**:
+    * The Contrastive Language-Image Pre-Training (CLIP) model's text encoder is used to convert textual prompts into rich semantic embeddings.
+These embeddings serve as the conditioning signal for the UNet, guiding the image generation process.
+The implementation consists of token/positional embeddings followed by a stack of Transformer encoder layers.

+* **UNet Denoising Model (`TimeEmbedding`, `UNET_ResidualBlock`, `UNET_AttentionBlock`, `UNET`)**:
+    * The UNet is the core of the diffusion model.
+It's an encoder-decoder architecture with skip connections, designed to predict the noise present in a noisy latent representation at a given timestep.
+It takes the noisy latents, the timestep embedding, and the CLIP text embeddings (via cross-attention) as input.

-* You can either:
+* **DDPMSampler**:
-    * Briefly describe the main classes and functions here, referring to the detailed comments and Markdown within the notebooks themselves.
-    * Or, include more detailed explanations of key components, drawing from the Markdown documentation we've generated (e.g., a short paragraph on the UNet architecture, the DDPMSampler logic, the VAE, CLIP, and the main generation pipeline functions).
+    * This class implements the Denoising Diffusion Probabilistic Models (DDPM) sampling logic.
+It defines the noise schedule (betas, alphas, alphas_cumprod) and provides the `step` method to perform one reverse diffusion (denoising) step.
+It also includes an `add_noise` method for the forward diffusion process.

+* **Main Generation Pipelines**:
+    * `stable_diffusion_scratch (2).ipynb` contains a `generate` function that orchestrates the from-scratch components: encoding prompts with CLIP, preparing initial latents (random or from an image), iteratively denoising using the UNet and DDPMSampler, and finally decoding with the VAE.
+    * `storyline (1).ipynb` uses helper functions (`segment_story`, `generate_visual_prompts`, `generate_image`, `display_storyboard`) to process a story, generate prompts, call the Hugging Face `StableDiffusionPipeline` for each prompt, and display the resulting images as a storyboard.

+Detailed explanations and comments are provided within the Jupyter notebooks for each implemented class and function.

 ## 6. Example Outputs (Optional but Recommended)

-* Include one or two example images generated by each notebook.
-You can embed images in Markdown.
+*(This section should be filled by you with actual example images generated by your notebooks.
+You can embed images directly in Markdown if your Git platform supports it, or link to them within the repository.)*

-## 7. Video Presentation Link
-* Once your video is ready (e.g., uploaded to YouTube or another platform), include the link here.
+**Example from `stable_diffusion_scratch (2).ipynb`:**